 Erect Blackberries

-This type of blackberries has stiff arching canes that are somewhat self-supporting.
+These types of blackberries have stiff arching canes that are somewhat self-supporting.
 However, they are much easier to handle when trellised and pruned.
 Summer prune or tip primocanes to encourage branching and increase fruit production on the second-year floricanes.
-Plants can become invasive to an area as it can produce new primocanes (suckers) from the roots.
+Plants can become invasive to an area, as they can produce new primocanes (suckers) from the roots.

 Erect blackberries which produce fruit with relatively large seeds.
 Flavor and aroma are not considered as intense as in the training blackberry cultivars.
 They are semi-hardy in climates with rapid springtime temperature shifts, like Colorado.